The Way You Look Tonight

 "The Way You Look To-night" is a song from the film Swing Time that was performed by Fred Astaire and composed by Jerome Kern with lyrics written by Dorothy Fields.
 It won the Academy Award for Best Original Song in 1936.
 Fields remarked, "The first time Jerry played that melody for me I went out and started to cry.
 The release absolutely killed me.
 I couldn't stop, it was so beautiful."

 In the movie, Astaire sang "The Way You Look To-night" to Ginger Rogers while she was washing her hair in an adjacent room.
 Astaire's recording was a top seller in 1936.
 Other versions that year were by Guy Lombardo and Teddy Wilson with Billie Holiday.
+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.

 Composition and publication

 The song was sung by Fred Astaire in the 1936 film Swing Time in the key of D major, but it is typically performed in E-flat major with a modulation to G-flat major.

-It was first copyrighted on March 17, 1936 as "Way (The) you look to-night; song from I won't dance", and was unpublished ("I Won't Dance" was a song from the 1935 film Roberta by Kern and Fields).
-The next copyright on July 24, 1936 was from Swing Time and was published.
+It was first copyrighted on March 17, 1936, as "Way (The) you look to-night; song from I won't dance", and was unpublished ("I Won't Dance" was a song from the 1935 film Roberta by Kern and Fields).
+The next copyright on July 24, 1936, was from Swing Time and was published.
 Both were renewed in 1963.